Introduction

 A future use case of real-world health data involves advancements in genomics testing.
 Radiographic features can determine the genomics of a tumor in oncology.
 Clinicians can use this insight in real time to correctly diagnose and start the patient on the appropriate treatment.

 This data advancement improves precision medicine and helps deliver more meaningful insights.
 However, the need to maintain patient privacy remains.
 Using advanced methods such as deploying synthetic data could meet patient privacy needs.
-Genomics data doesn’t just benefit oncology.
-It could lead to advancements in treatments for rare diseases and other areas of health as well.
+Genomics data doesn’t just benefit oncology—it could lead to advancements in treatments for rare diseases and other therapeutic areas as well.

 New Types of Data Available

-New policies, scientific discoveries, and the advancement of healthcare technologies have increased the variety and volume of available health data.
+New policies, scientific discoveries, and innovative healthcare technologies have increased the variety and volume of available health data.

 Genomic sequencing combined with the increase of biomarker-specific drugs has led to increased genetic testing.
 Wearable technology and health apps collect data about users’ heart rates, steps taken, geo-locations, and more.
 Air quality, climate, and weather are even becoming more influential data points.
 For example, weather can predict the severity of an allergy season, pandemic spread, and even flu prevalence.